gudwin/botbuilder-formflow/README.md

 # botbuilder-formflow
 Form flow support for Microsoft Bot Framework.

-Unfortunately, this document still in a progress
+Unfortunately, this document still in a progress.
+Please use tests as a documentation for now.

+Tests located at **spec/**** folder.

 ## Supported prompts